Shesh Ghale

-Dr Shesh Ghale is an Australian businessman of Nepalese origin, billionaire and the former president of Non Resident Nepali Association (NRNA).
+Shesh Ghale is a Nepalese Australian businessman and the former president of Non Resident Nepali Association (NRNA).
 Based in Melbourne, Victoria, Ghale is the CEO of Melbourne Institute of Technology (MIT), which he co-founded with his wife, Jamuna Gurung.

-Ghale and his wife, Gurung, are the third billionaires of Nepalese origin after Binod Chaudhary and Balkrishna.

 Biography

-Born in the western Nepal village of Lamjung, Ghale undertook his initial tertiary education in the former USSR (1979 to 1986) graduating with a Master of Civil Engineering degree from the Kharkiv National Automobile and Highway University.
+Born in the western Nepal village of Lamjung in 1963, Ghale undertook his initial tertiary education in the former USSR (1979 to 1986) graduating with a Master of Civil Engineering degree from the Kharkiv National Automobile and Highway University.
 He undertook his studies on a Nepalese Government scholarship and, on returning to Nepal, worked as a highway project engineer for the Nepalese Government's transport department.
 Ghale relocated to Melbourne in 1990 to undertake further studies and to settle his family in Australia.
 He graduated from Victoria University in 1994 with a Master of Business Administration.

-He is actively involved in Melbourne's business and commercial life and has a passionate commitment to education.

 Ghale is the CEO and co-founder of the Melbourne Institute of Technology.

 Net worth

-Ghale and his wife, Gurung, are the first billionaires in the global Nepalese diaspora and the only third billionaire of Nepalese origin after Binod Chaudhary and Balkrishna.